LumoSQL/lumosql/doc/rfc/README.md

 This is the only specification for Lumions, and is the reference for LumoSQL and other software we write that handle Lumions in various ways.

-At present (December 2021) this RFC is only the barest sketch outline.
+At present (December 2021) the [draft-shearer-desmet-calvelli-lumionsrfc-00.txt](./draft-shearer-desmet-calvelli-lumionsrfc-00.txt) is only a bare outline.

 # Toolchain